AnaHill/AnaHill.github.io/academic.md

   <br/>
 </div>

-For more insights into my research, you can also contact :teacher: **Professor Pasi Kallio** from Tampere University, who leads Micro- and Nanosystems Research Group.
-More about their pretty cool research can be found [here](https://research.tuni.fi/mst/).
+For more insights into my research, you can also contact 👨🏻‍🏫 **Professor Pasi Kallio** from Tampere University, who leads Micro- and Nanosystems Research Group.
+More about their pretty cool research 🔬 can be found [here](https://research.tuni.fi/mst/).

 <!-- ############# -->
 # 🎓<span style="color:#228B22;"> Education </span>